stfc/RegentParticleDSL/docs/intro/syntax.md

     import "regent"
 ```

-This tells the regent compiler to recognize the file correctly.
+This sets the programming language to Regent.

 To include code or declarations from other files, the language uses the require code.
 For example:
 ```